DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 This can happen if auto-exposure has not had time to adjust when the capture is triggered.
 The code already discards two warm-up frames before saving.
 If it persists, try capturing in better lighting.

 **Button does nothing**

-GPIO 3 is also the serial RX pin.
-If you have the serial monitor open, it can interfere.
-Close the serial monitor and try again.
-Also check the button wiring — one leg to GPIO 3, the other to GND.
+Check the button wiring — one leg to GPIO 3, the other to GND.

 ---